FlashNightModReborn/CrazyFlashNight/scripts/类定义/org/flashNight/neur/StateMachine/FSM_StateMachine.md

 --- Test: Transition→Action Order ---
 [FAIL] Correct number of lifecycle events
-[FAIL] Should be in state B
+[PASS] Should be in state B
-[FAIL] B's action should execute in same frame as transition
+[PASS] B's action should execute in same frame as transition

 --- Test: Recursive Transition Safety ---
 [PASS] No stack overflow during rapid transitions